 The families that worked in the

-rent a house from the Mill Company.
-The size of your
+mill could rent a house from the Mill Company.
+The size

-four room house, with no hall, by themselves.
+with no hall, by themselves.
+There were numerous

 The first houses at Pacolet Mills were built when the